 Get a move on

 We set off with our rucksacks and I have poles in hand and my camera around my neck.
-It soon becomes apparent that I wasn’t able to get a lick on (keep a good pace), try and look for wildlife and take photos with my camera and with that thought came a rain shower and it was packed away.
+It soon becomes apparent that I wasn’t able to get a lick on (keep a good pace), try and look for wildlife and take photos with my camera.
+It wasn’t long before a rain shower came in and I packed away my camera.

-That’s not to say I am lazy, I do walk quite a bit (just not vertically) and I sometimes dust off my bike but I haven’t stepped foot in a gym since moving here (I know that’s bad).
+That’s not to say I am lazy, I do walk quite a bit (just not vertically) and I sometimes do like to do some cycling but I haven’t stepped foot in a gym since moving here (I know that’s bad).

 Alone in my own thoughts for a lot of the walk I was aware I sounded like a steam train and glad there was no-one around to hear me.